Tearran/ITW_TCG/README.md

 - The card with the lower Effective Rank is placed into the Compost pile unless another card effect states otherwise.
 - If both cards have the same Effective Rank, both are placed into the Compost pile.

-Resolve all triggered abilities before continuing play.
+Resolve all triggered effects before continuing play.

 ---